 On this page, I would like to examine how you can confirm that you have actually photographed or observed the intended sky object.
 In many cases, this is simple because the sky object has a characteristic appearance and because similar objects are not in the vicinity.
 With open star clusters and small galaxies, on the other hand, I keep "skidding," especially when I want to take photos of them.
-For this case, that is, for pjotos of sky objects, I have now found a solution that surprised me initially: so-called "Plate Solving" applications.
+For this case, that is, for photos of sky objects, I have now found a solution that surprised me initially: so-called "Plate Solving" applications.
 But first I would like to go a little further...

-So the basic question that I would like to discuss here is whether what you see in the eyepiece or on the computer screen is indeed the sky object you are or were looking for.
+So the basic question that I would like to discuss here is how do I know whether what I see in the eyepiece or on the computer screen is indeed the sky object I am or was looking for.
 Depending on whether I am observing purely visually or taking photos of the sky objects, I take different routes in order to answer this question.

 When I observe deep sky objects "visually," it often happens that I see nothing at all, just a faint glimmer, or only a few scattered stars.
 So is this shimmer the object that you are looking for or are the "few stars" the star cluster that you are looking for?
 When I approached the objects "manually," I can also ask myself whether I have even looked in the right place.
 But often I am sure that the telescope points to the right position in the sky, and if I do not see anything then the conditions are probably too poor for a find...
 And when I see "something," this is almost certainly the object I am looking for.
 And how this object might look like under better conditions can be found in books or on the Internet.
 But more about this later!